bmartinowich/DSI-DC-2-stage/curriculum/Week-09/9.01-intro_to_time_series_data/readme.md

 - Load data into a Pandas DataFrame
 - Access data in a DataFrame object
 - Use Pandas' built in descriptive statistics functions

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Review the GOOG data set from week 2 for familiarity
-- Review both .ipynb notebooks.
-You will be live-coding the Introduction, Demo, and part of the Discussion sections in these notebooks. **Feel free to diverge from the provided solution code, these are just suggestions.
-Also, feel free to add more exercises.
-You know your students best!**

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |